*For the latest Covid-19 guidance, please click here.*

 - Informal paths leading to beaches can be dangerous and are best avoided

-- If you are crossing a beach, make sure you know the tide times so you won’t be cut off
+- If you are crossing a beach, make sure you know the tide times so you won’t be cut off and stay clear of the base of the cliff.

 - In areas of mining heritage there may be uncapped mineshafts hidden in the undergrowth near to the path - so if you (or your dog) leave the path, take great care to look out for and stay away from holes or depressions in the ground.